SiigoDev/siigo_sdk_javascript/docs/CustomerApi.md

 let apiInstance = new SiigoApi.CustomerApi();

-let id = "id_example"; // String | Represents the unique Id of customer, this value must be a Guid  with the next format 00000000-0000-0000-0000-000000000000. let opts = new SiigoApi.CreateCustomerCommand(); // CreateCustomerCommand | Represents the request with the customer information.
+let id = "id_example"; // String | Represents the unique Id of customer, this value must be a Guid  with the next format 00000000-0000-0000-0000-000000000000. let opts = new SiigoApi.UpdateCustomerCommand(); // UpdateCustomerCommand | Represents the request with the customer information.

 apiInstance.updateCustomer(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);